ac000/libac/README.md

 ## Overview

-A C library of miscellaneous functions.
+A C library of miscellaneous functions that has no dependencies other than Glibc.

 ## Functions